lzcapp/NSFW_Scanner/README.md

 # NSFW_Scanner
 Powered by [百度图像审核API(Baidu Image Censoring)](https://ai.baidu.com/tech/imagecensoring)
 - Credits to the great idea and work of [Cover](http://coverapp.me/) (Cover Gallery Protector) team.
+- `Test Set` coming from [nsfw_data_scraper](https://github.com/alexkimxyz/nsfw_data_scraper), only for the purpose of programming and testing.
+  :heavy_exclamation_mark: Please DO comply with the law as this program DOES.

 ## Token.config
   Create/Put under the startup directory of the program.